Scramble for Africa: Suez Canal

 To construct the Suez Canal, French diplomat Ferdinand de Lesseps had obtained many concessions from Isma'il Pasha, the Khedive of Egypt and Sudan in 1854–56.
 Some sources estimate the workforce at 30,000, but others estimate that 120,000 workers died over the ten years of construction from malnutrition, fatigue, and disease, especially cholera.
 Shortly before its completion in 1869, Khedive Isma'il borrowed enormous sums from British and French bankers at high rates of interest.
 By 1875, he was facing financial difficulties and was forced to sell his block of shares in the Suez Canal.
 The shares were snapped up by Britain, under Prime Minister Benjamin Disraeli, who sought to give his country practical control in the management of this strategic waterway.
 When Isma'il repudiated Egypt's foreign debt in 1879, Britain and France seized joint financial control over the country, forcing the Egyptian ruler to abdicate and installing his eldest son Tewfik Pasha in his place.
 The Egyptian and Sudanese ruling classes did not relish foreign intervention.

 Mahdist War

+Africa in 1865, prior to the Berlin Conference (1884–1885).

 During the 1870s, European initiatives against the slave trade caused an economic crisis in Northern Sudan, precipitating the rise of Mahdist forces.
 In 1881, the Mahdist revolt erupted in Sudan under Muhammad Ahmad, severing Tewfik's authority in Sudan.
 The same year, Tewfik suffered an even more perilous rebellion by his Egyptian army in the form of the Urabi revolt.
 In 1882, Tewfik appealed for direct British military assistance, commencing Britain's administration of Egypt.
 A joint British-Egyptian military force entered the Mahdist War.
 Additionally the Egyptian province of Equatoria (located in South Sudan) led by Emin Pasha was also subject to an ostensible relief expedition of Emin Pasha against Mahdist forces.
 The British-Egyptian force ultimately defeated the Mahdist forces in Sudan in 1898.
 Thereafter, Britain seized effective control of Sudan, which was nominally called Anglo-Egyptian Sudan.